Projects

 - Genomic diversity, lifestyles and evolutionary origins of DPANN archaea

-- Talking about a novel phylum in the DPANN archaea
+- Discovery of the Undinarchaeota, a novel phylum in the DPANN archaea

-As a postdoctoral researcher at the Royal Netherlands Institute for Sea Research (NIOZ), I also investigated microbial communities in the Black Sea using metagenomic approaches.
+Another project I pursued as postdoctoral researcher at the Royal Netherlands Institute for Sea Research (NIOZ), involved studying microbial communities in the Black Sea using metagenomic approaches.
 This stratified and anaerobic marine environment provides stable conditions that make it an ideal study site.

 - How diverse are the microbial communities found in Guaymas Basin deep-sea hydrothermal vent sediments?